smadesh2/Forecasting-sales-for-Walmart-at-scale/README.md

 Big Data analytics in the retail sector is enabling companies to create custom recommendations based on their purchase history thereby resulting in personalized shopping experiences and improved customer service.

-Specifically, we explore Walmart's weekly sales data with the below objectives -

- • Analyze past store sales data and identify key trends as well as factors that affect sales.

- • Develop an accurate forecasting tool to predict their stores’ sales for all the weeks on the planned horizon.

-Our goal was to build hundreds of models and forecasts for each store-department combination, rather than a single forecast for the entire dataset, which would be extremely time-consuming to do as a sequential operation.
-We use Facebook's Prophet for forecasting and leverage the power of distributed programming in Spark, where individual worker nodes in a cluster can train a subset of models in parallel with other worker nodes, drastically lowering the time it takes to train the full collection of time-series models.
+• Objective: Predict the weekly sales of each store - department combination using different factors that affect sales, such as unemployment rates, fuel prices, temperature, and holidays, in order to maximize resources and achieve maximum return on investment.

+• Description: This project was executed as a part of IDS 561: Big Data Analytics.
+The forecasting of weekly sales for each store and department combination was required, which was extremely time-consuming if done sequentially.
+Spark's distributed computing capabilities, combined with Facebook's Prophet library, allowed the creation of hundreds of models to forecast sales for each combination of store - department while considering the effect of holidays at the same time.